renatoathaydes/Automaton/README.md

 You can build Automaton from source by cloning this repository and then using [Gradle](http://www.gradle.org) to build it.

-Once you have Gradle installed, simply type
+You only need to have Git installed.
+Then, you can type:

 ```
+git clone git@github.com:renatoathaydes/Automaton.git
-gradle uberjar
+gradlew uberjar
 ```

 This will create a "fat" jar which includes all Automaton's dependencies and hence can be run independently.